Consequences of the COVID-19 pandemic on KI’s doctoral education

 KI’s travel grant for research visits for doctoral research

-Owing to the limited opportunities for doctoral students to conduct planned research visits, the travelling/utilisation time for KI’s travel grants for research visits for doctoral students has been extended to 2021.
-This also applies for travel grants for research visits for doctoral students advertised, applied for and granted in the spring and autumn of 2019.
+Owing to the limited opportunities for doctoral students to conduct planned research visits, the travelling/utilisation time for KI’s travel grants for research visits for doctoral students has been extended to December 2022.
+This applies for travel grants for research visits for doctoral students advertised, applied for and granted during 2019 and 2020.

 If you have applied for a grant for a trip that has to be cancelled, we ask you to repay the money, although the sum granted can be used to cover any costs you may have incurred in cancelling.